morph-l2/morph-doc/docs/build-on-morph/build-on-morph/3-bridge-between-morph-and-ethereum.md

 Each message from L2 to L1 requires three transactions:

-1. An L2 transaction that *initiates* the transaction, which is priced the same as any other transaction made on Morph.
+1. An L2 transaction that _initiates_ the transaction, which is priced the same as any other transaction made on Morph.

-2. An L1 transaction that *proves* the transaction.
+2. An L1 transaction that _proves_ the transaction.
    This transaction can only be submitted after the state root is submitted to L1.
-   This transaction is expensive because it includes verifying a [Merkle trie](https://eth.wiki/fundamentals/patricia-tree) inclusion proof.
+   This transaction is expensive because it includes verifying a [Merkle tree](https://eth.wiki/fundamentals/patricia-tree) inclusion proof.

-3. An L1 transaction that *finalizes* the transaction.
+3. An L1 transaction that _finalizes_ the transaction.
    This transaction can only be submitted after the transaction challenge period has passed.

 The total cost of an L2 to L1 transaction is therefore the combined cost of the L2 initialization transaction and the two L1 transactions.